College Service Trip – India

 Here are some ideas about how you can contribute.

 - Monetary donations are most helpful.
-If each of us could raise at least $100, we would be able to send 2-3 teens to school for an entire year, as well as improve the physical structure of the local elementary school.
+If each of us could raise at least $100, we would be able to contribute to annual tuition for our teens, as well as improve the physical structure of the local neigborhood youth center.

 Due to the humanitarian nature of this trip, you may find creative ways to ask friends, relatives, colleagues, teachers, store owners, etc. for monetary and in–kind donations.
 We can provide you with two documents, which may aid you in your efforts:

 1. In-Kind & Monetary Donations Letter for Store Managers/Owners